nvhoc/clean-architect-nodejs-user-hierarchy/README.md

 ### Why have I used clean architect

-1. Clean architect help me focusing on delivering business use cases firstly and implement technical later.
-Our use cases will not depends on any libaries and frameworks.
-It will be used only pure Progamming Language ( I am choosing Javascript ) and open interface for our Technical Provider can provide.
+1. Clean architect helps me focusing on delivering business use cases firstly and implement technical later.
+Our use cases will not depend on any libraries and frameworks.
+It is used only pure Programming Language ( I am choosing Javascript ), and an open interface for our Technical Provider can provide.

-2. Simple way to write testing, we can do Acceptable Test by write testing for use cases to make sure our application works well.
-Moreover, We do Unit Test in our provider function without depend on other tiers.
+2. A simple way to write testing, we can do  Acceptable Tests by write testing for use cases to make sure our application works well.
+Moreover, We do Unit Tests in our provider function without depending on other tiers.

-3. Our app can be improved performance in future.
-Because we implement technical provider laterly so that mean we can improve a technical provider by moving to a microservice or refactor our code perfomance without affect to our business use cases
+3. Our app can be improved performance in the future.
+Because we implement technical provider lately so that means we can improve a technical provider by moving to a microservice or refactor our code performance without effect to our business use cases

 ## My scirpt